The Gold Rush (1925) Director: Charlie Chaplin

 After the storm passes, the Tramp decides to move on to the next gold town.
 He wanders down to a mountain town and falls in love with a girl, played by Georgia Hale, who is only toying with him.
 He invites her to New Years dinner but she does not attend and he sits alone with his prepared candle-lit dinner, dreaming of himself flattering the girl and her friends by dancing with potatoes on forks in a now famous scene.
 Seeing his sad state, the girl has a change of heart and leaves the Tramp a note.
 Meanwhile, Big Jim and Black Larsen fight over Big Jim’s gold, and in the ensuing battle Black Larsen is killed by an avalanche.
 Big Jim loses some of his memory during the fight so he searches for the Tramp to convince him find the way to the cabin since Big Jim can’t remember its location.
 Big Jim only remembers that the cabin is near his prized gold deposit.

 The Gold Rush was filmed at Chaplin’s Hollywood studio where there were large and ornate sets established to capture the harsh and frozen tundra.
 Initially, Chaplin tried to film on location in Truckee, California, but he eventually abandoned this footage and returned to his studio.
-During the production of the film, Chaplin’s marriage to Lita Grey collapsed and he started a romance with Georgia Hale, the female lead in the film.
-The story was inspired by the Klondike gold rush, and the tales of the Donner Party.
-It was a massive success both domestically and abroad.
+During the production of the film, Chaplin’s marriage to Lita Grey had collapsed and he promptly began a romance with Georgia Hale, the female lead in The Gold Rush.
+The story was inspired by the Klondike gold rush and tales of the Donner Party.
+The Gold Rush was a massive success both domestically and abroad.